popelucha/ESSLLI-2025/01_knowledge_graphs/README.md

 ... with todays' tools?

+**"What was the rainfall in the capital of the world's smallest national state on the day when the second largest number of home runs was scored in college baseball?"**

 * fulltext engine (old school) [Google in 1998](https://www.pagetraffic.com/blog/wp-content/uploads/2023/08/history-of-google-1536x690.png)
 * modern search engine (linked to knowledge sources)
 * faceted search, e.g. [SemFacet](https://www.cs.ox.ac.uk/isg/tools/SemFacet/search.jpg)